rockscript/rockscript/README.md

 through a Java API as well as over an HTTP API.
 It's really easy to add activity workers to an engine.

-An **activity proxy object** is a script object that is imported in the script and exposes one or more activities in the script.
-Activity worker proxies can be imported dynamically.
+An **activity script object** is a script object that is imported in the script and exposes one or more activities in the script.

 ![Activity worker sequence](docs/image/activity-worker-sequence.png)